sjathin/v4/content/featured/BlockchainMedical/index.md

   - Docker
 ---

 The research project explores the potential of Hyperledger Fabric in the health care industry.
-The majority of EHR is in shortage of trustable and reliable health data sharing mechanisms.
-Research explorers whether blockchain has the potential to improve health care by putting the patient at the center of the system and enhancing health data protection and interoperability.
+The current solution in healthcare for storing and sharing medical records is the EHR which is highly sensitive.
+The majority of EHR data sharing is still done through mail because shortage of trustable and reliable health data sharing mechanism.
+This leads to significant delays in the patient's treatment EHR.
+Blockchain has the potential to improve health care by putting the patient at the center of the system and enhancing health data protection and interoperability.